 Post 16: Independence and Inclusion

 The prime focus for learners in Years 12-14 is Independence and Inclusion, in preparation for life outside, or after Meadowside School; at an appropriate level for each young person.
 Different progression routes focus on:

 - Core Curriculum

 In addition, there is a greater focus in Post 16 on the six Key Skills which are:

 - Communication (including Literacy)

 - Application of Number

 Options, Work Skills and Leisure

 All Key Stage 4 and Post 16 timetables are supported by a range of real life experiences, including Work-Related Learning Skills Week, work experiences, off-site learning and community inclusion opportunities.
 All of these opportunities will be balanced by a focus on a broad curriculum, based mainly on the National Curriculum in preparation for a fulfilling adult life.
 At Meadowside, we support learners to plan for the future in preparation for transitions such as moving into Post 16, Further Education and training or wider opportunities.
 A wealth of enrichment activities is offered across the school to motivate learning and to raise aspirations.
 Students will be able to access a range of options, from the different pathways, personalising their own timetables according to their own aspirations and interests.
-'Options' are offered to pupils in KS4, Post 16 and Team group.
+'Options' are offered to pupils in KS4 and Post 16.